nonso-uj/Task-app-backend/README.md

 ## Overview

 This is a comprehensive documentation for the Task Manager REST API built with Node.js (Express) and MongoDB.
 The API provides JWT authentication, rate limiting, CRUD operations with pagination, and automated tests.
+This backend is designed to work with the [Task Manager Frontend React App](https://github.com/nonso-uj/react-auth-app).

 ## Table of Contents